aranvhout/OMSS_generator/omss_documentation.md

 Amazing!
 As you can see, the arithmetic operation is being combined across the two elements.

-Note: It is not possible to apply the ARITHMETIC rule to BigShape alone, since it only supports two numeric values (0 and 1).
-Applying arithmetic in isolation would result in empty grids and is thus prohibited by the program.
+Note: It is not possible to apply the `ARITHMETIC` rule to BigShape alone, since it only supports two numeric values (0 and 1).
+Applying arithmetic in isolation would result in empty grids and is thus prevented by the program.

 ## Elements and AttributeTypes

-As of yet OMSS supports three different elements. `BigShape`, `LittleShape` and \`Line’.
+As of yet OMSS supports three different elements. `BigShape`, `LittleShape` and `Line`.
 Each of these elements has a unique visual representation and is characterized by a specific set of attributetypes.
 LittleShape and Bigshape share many attributetypes, whereas Line is more unique.
 The following section provides a detailed overview of each